-Lower Risk of Bone Loss
+It Can Lower Risk of Bone Loss

 Women in menopause have an increased risk of developing bone conditions like osteoporosis and rheumatoid arthritis.
 Osteoporosis is a condition that causes bones to become more porous and increases the chances of bone fractures.
 Rheumatoid arthritis is an autoimmune disorder that inflames the membranes surrounding the joints.
 When these membranes are inflamed, they release enzymes into the cartilage and bones that causes them to deteriorate.
 Both of these conditions are caused by a drop in the body's ability to absorb calcium directly into the bones.
 This can occur due to a variety of factors, from the drop in estrogen to an inherent vitamin D deficiency.